mikavehns/BookGPT/README.md

 - Category: The type of book you want to generate.
 (Science, Biography, etc.)

 The program will then generate a Title and Chapter Titles + Content.
 You will get a detailed structure of the book.
-The generated books will then be saved as `book.md` in the `BookGPT/src`.
+The generated books will then be saved as `book.md` in `BookGPT/src`.

 ## Examples